IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## Retrieve a bucket's headers

 A `HEAD` that is issued to a bucket resource returns the headers for that bucket.
-This operation does not make use of operation specific headers, query parameters, or payload elements.
+This operation doesn't use operation-specific headers, query parameters, or payload elements.

 **Syntax**